 WARNING: When you are finished with the painting, etc., be sure to check your pitot and static ports, especially the static.
-Verify that it is still clear and functioning as primer and paint could plug it up.
+Verify that it is still clear and functioning, as primer and paint could plug it up.
+Also, check the balance of the rudder and aeilerons to make sure they are perfectly balanced.